Newsies (musical)

-Newsies The Musical is a musical based on the 1992 musical film Newsies, which was inspired by the real-life Newsboys Strike of 1899 in New York City.
-The show has music by Alan Menken, lyrics by Jack Feldman, and a book by Harvey Fierstein based on the film's screenplay by Bob Tzudiker and Noni White.
+Newsies: The Musical is a musical with music by Alan Menken, lyrics by Jack Feldman, and a book by Harvey Fierstein.
+The show is based on the 1992 musical film of the same name, which in turn was inspired by the real-life Newsboys Strike of 1899 in New York City, with Fierstein's script adapted from the film's screenplay by Bob Tzudiker and Noni White.

 The musical premiered at the Paper Mill Playhouse in 2011 and made its Broadway debut in 2012, where it played for more than 1,000 performances before touring.

 Productions

 Paper Mill Playhouse (2011)

 Newsies The Musical premiered at the Paper Mill Playhouse in Millburn, New Jersey, from September 25, 2011, through October 16.
 The production was directed by Jeff Calhoun with choreography by Christopher Gattelli.
 This production was later transferred to Broadway with several changes in the music and actors.

-Broadway (2012–2014)
+Broadway (2012–14)

-The musical opened on Broadway at the Nederlander Theatre for a limited engagement starting in previews on March 15, 2012, and officially on March 29, 2012.
+The musical opened on Broadway at the Nederlander Theatre for limited engagement.
+It started in previews on March 15, 2012, and officially started on March 29, 2012.
 On May 16, 2012, Disney announced that Newsies was an open-ended engagement.
 The engagement was extended through August 19, 2012, after the first previews.

 The original cast of the Broadway production featured Jeremy Jordan as Jack Kelly and John Dossett as newspaper tycoon Joseph Pulitzer.
 The cast also included Kara Lindsay as Katherine Plumber, Capathia Jenkins as Medda Larkin, Ben Fankhauser as Davey, Andrew Keenan-Bolger as Crutchie, and Lewis Grosso and Matthew Schechter sharing the role of Les.
+Also featured in the cast were Mike Faist as Morris Delancey and Jordan’s understudy and Kevin Carolan as Roosevelt.
 The Broadway production cost about $5 million to stage.
 Newsies recouped its initial investment of $5M in seven months, becoming the fastest of any Disney musical on Broadway to turn a profit.

 Producers announced on August 14, 2012, due to his commitments with NBC's Smash, leading man Jordan would exit the musical on September 4.
 It was also confirmed that newcomer Corey Cott (who became his alternate earlier in the month due to Jordan's production requirements for Smash) would be his replacement beginning September 5.

-The musical closed on August 24, 2014, having played 1,004 performances.
+The musical played its final public performance on August 23, 2014, and privately closed with an invite-only audience on August 24, 2014, having played 1,004 performances.